 The original War Poet Pistol is a 9mm handgun created by Shadow Systems for the Warrior Poet Society.
 It is based on the MR920 from Shadow Systems, built like a Glock 19.
 You can think of this as a Glock on steroids, or as some like to call it, a Gucci Glock.
 The newest addition to the War Poet family is the CR920 Subcompact.
 More on that is below.

-I purchased the MR920 version of the War Poet pistol a few years back, and now that I’ve had significant time to shoot and carry it, I wanted to create an in-depth look at it and explain the pros and cons for anyone on the fence about purchasing it.
+I purchased the MR920 version of the War Poet pistol about three years ago, and now that I’ve had significant time to shoot and carry it, I wanted to create an in-depth look at it and explain the pros and cons for anyone on the fence about purchasing it.
 I also wanted to break down all the upgrades and show their individual cost to see how much this gun would cost if you made the upgrades yourself to a standard Glock 19.
 Does it provide enough value for the money?

 War Poet Pistol Vs. Upgraded Glock 19